Dorothy Draper: Career

-After her 1912 marriage, the Drapers bought and sold houses, and Dorothy developed a reputation as having a flair for decorating.
+After Dorothy's 1912 marriage to George Draper, the couple bought and sold houses, which allowed her an opportunity to cultivate a flair for decorating.
 She redecorated her homes in such style that other high society friends began to do the same for their homes.
-Encouraged by her friends, Draper started Architectural Clearing House in 1925.
-It was "arguably the first official interior design business."
+Encouraged by her friends, Draper started Architectural Clearing House in 1925, "arguably the first official interior design business."
 After several successful apartment lobby renovations, Draper changed the firm's name to Dorothy Draper and Company in 1929.

 Draper's first big break came in the early 1930s when Douglas Elliman hired her to redecorate the Carlyle Hotel on Madison Avenue in Manhattan.
 This would be the first of many important hotel commissions.
 Draper was again hired by Elliman to redecorate a block of former tenement homes (today known as Sutton Place) because prospective buyers were not purchasing the homes.
 She painted all the buildings black with white trim and added colors to the doors.

 Draper did a great deal of hotel design, including the Sherry-Netherland in New York, the Drake in Chicago, the Fairmont in San Francisco.
 At the height of the Depression, she spent $10 million designing the Palácio Quitandinha in Petrópolis, Rio de Janeiro.
 Also during the Depression, she wrote the Ask Dorothy Draper column which ran in 70 newspapers, and advised people to "take that red and paint your front door with it," and many people followed her advice.
 They also bought more than a million yards of her signature cabbage rose fabric.

 In 1937, Draper created a top-to-bottom decorative scheme for the exclusive Hampshire House apartment hotel, giving the lobby a bold black and white checkerboard floor, a thick glass Art Deco mantelpiece surround, Victorian-style wing chairs, and neo-Baroque plaster decorations.
 She found artisans in Brooklyn who could fashion enormous scroll-and-shell bas-reliefs, floral swags and multi-arm chandeliers.
 Her use of sliding glass doors rather than shower curtains at Hampshire House was considered innovative.

 In the early 1950s, Packard hired Draper to harmonize the colors and fabrics of their automobile interiors.
 Draper's 1954 concept for the cafeteria at New York's Metropolitan Museum of Art, dubbed the Dorotheum, featured birdcage chandeliers and a skylighted canopy.
 One of Draper's last projects was the 1957 International Hotel at Idlewild Airport (today John F. Kennedy Airport) in New York.

 She retired in 1960, and after her death in 1969, Carlton Varney purchased Draper's company.